duncanmcclean/simple-commerce/docs/index.md

 To get started with Simple Commerce, follow the [Installation Guide](/installation).
 It'll walk you through the process of getting up and running!

-And, if you have any questions, [send me an email](mailto:help@doublethree.digital) and I'll be more than happy to help!
+If you run into any issues, please please [open an GitHub issue](https://github.com/doublethreedigital/simple-commerce/issues/new/choose) or [send me an email](mailto:help@doublethree.digital).
+I'd be more than happy to help!